 - #6.3.1 Where a sump-and-pump system is used, it shall be provided with a duplicate pumpset.
 The pumping capacity of the pumps shall not be less than the designed out-flow rate of the storage tank being supplied. - 6.3.2 All pipework connections to and from pumps should be adequately supported and anchored against thrust to avoid stress on pump casings and to ensure proper alignment.
 Consideration should be given to minimise noise nuisance to adjacent consumers when choosing a pump system.

 6.4 Water Hammer Arrestor

 6.4.1 Water hammer arrestors are recommended to be provided at appropriate locations in the system to relieve sudden pressure surges.
-They should be sized for the corresponding size of the pipe.

 6.5 Pressure Reducing Valves